Nood24/MIDI-Real-Time/index.md

 This site aims to provide useful information to aid in working with the codebase.

-Key topics covered include the Tools, the Codebase and Compiling the project.
+Key topics covered include the Tools, the Codebase, Compiling the project, running the project and the testing/CI of the girhub project.

+---

 ## Tools